Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 canteen, also cakes.
 He

-hardly finished when he rush
+hardly finished when he rushed

-away vomiting vigorously
+away vomiting vigorously.

 There are a number of these